 Services that are covered for you What you must pay when you get these services In-Home Support Services Benefit \$0 copayment Upon enrollment, members receive up to 6 private duty personal care visits from a participating provider following an inpatient hospital stay.
 Each visit will last 2 hours.
-Services offered during the private duty personal care visits would include: • Personal hygiene needs including bathing, dressing and grooming • Light housekeeping including linen changes, taking out trash, tidying, and more • Laundry tasks such as washing, drying and folding • Meal preparation needs including planning, preparing and/or helping to prepare meals • Transportation for picking up prescriptions, shopping, social visits and more Please contact the plan for more details.
+Services offered during the private duty personal care visits would include: Personal hygiene needs including bathing, dressing and grooming Light housekeeping including linen changes, taking out trash, tidying, and more Laundry tasks such as washing, drying and folding Meal preparation needs including planning, preparing and/or helping to prepare meals Transportation for picking up prescriptions, shopping, social visits and more Please contact the plan for more details.
 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. \$150 copayment each day for days 1 to 10 and \$0 copayment each day for days 11 to 90 for Medicare-covered hospital care. \$0 copayment for additional Medicare-covered days. \$658 copayment each day for days 1 to 60 for additional lifetime reserve days.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Medicare hospital benefit periods do not apply.
+The day before you are discharged is your last inpatient day. \$1,000 copayment for each Medicare-covered hospital stay. \$0 copayment each day for days 1 to 60 for additional lifetime reserve days.
+Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) • Meals including special diets • Regular nursing services • Costs of special care units (such as intensive care or coronary care units) • Drugs and medications • Lab tests • X-rays and other radiology services • Necessary surgical and medical supplies • Use of appliances, such as wheelchairs • Operating and recovery room costs • Physical, occupational, and speech language therapy • Inpatient substance abuse services Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
-For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.